-Finally, in Table 5, we report the results when the recursively defined foreign exchange shares are used as the dependent variable (and a different constant is allowed for each recursively defined share).
-The results are qualitatively the same.
-However, the degree of persistence is lower, with the coefficient on the lagged dependent variable at about 0.78.
-Moreover, the proportion of variation explained for this dependent variable is also lower, at 0.9.

-In addition, we evaluated whether the shares regression results are robust to the use of tobit, where we take into account the fact that shares below 0% or above 100% shares do not make much sense.
-The regressions using logit variables also take this aspect into account, but tobit facilitates the comparison of coefficient estimates.
-We find that the magnitude of coefficients, as well as instances of statistical significance, do not change much with the application of tobit.

 Conclusion

-Some conclusions, in brief:

-Relative GDP is important.
+We investigated whether the determinants of foreign exchange reserve holdings identified by Chinn and Frankel (2007, 2008) were useful for explaining the variation in holdings by individual central banks.
+Given the opportunities afforded by the structure of the data, we turned our attention to the question of how geopolitical concerns, such as political alignment and the use of sanctions, might further explain the composition of reserve holdings.
+By pooling the data set, we are able to exploit the cross-currency/cross-issuer-country variation to identify effects that were otherwise difficult to estimate.

-Along with the high estimated level of persistence, this helps explain why the dollar retains dominance as reserve currency.
+We confirm that the relative size of the issuer country, as measured by GDP, is a statistically and economically significant determinant of foreign exchange reserve holdings.
+Such an effect could not always be identified using only time series variation.
+Combined with the high estimated level of persistence, this finding helps explain why the dollar retains dominance as reserve currency.

-Of the variables that measure the ability of a currency to hold its value compared to other currencies, exchange rate volatility is generally of the right sign (negative) and significant, while the inflation differential is generally of the right sign (also negative), but insignificant.
+Of the variables that measure the ability of a currency to hold its value compared to other currencies, exchange rate volatility and the inflation differential generally have coefficients of the right sign (negative), but typically insignificant.

 The hypothesized effect of financial market size is important, because it could help explain why the dollar is still well ahead of the euro and why the renminbi still lags behind the pound and the others.
-But we find little evidence of its effect, as proxied by the amount of foreign exchange trading in the home country.
+However, we find little evidence of its effect, as proxied by the amount of foreign exchange trading in the issuer country.

-The euro is held in large part due to bilateral trade (which follows from bilateral geographic distance).
+While high dollar share is associated with a dollar peg, a high euro share is associated with bilateral trade with the Euro area (which follows from bilateral geographic distance).

-Bilateral geopolitical proximity (congruence in UN voting) induces higher reserve currency holdings in the cases of the euro and pound.
-But, apparently, not the dollar.
+Finally, we find a role for geopolitical factors.
+In particular, congruence in UN voting, induces higher reserve currency holdings in the cases of the euro, pound and yen.
+In contrast, we find dollar exceptionalism – greater alignment is associated with lower dollar holdings.
+While geopolitics is important in determining reserve composition, sanctions do not appear to be a statistically significant factor.
+At least, this is the case so far.

-Otherwise, the dummy variable for sanctions and other geopolitical variables do not show up as significantly important…yet.

 References